|Intention Empowerment 1||Listen|

 |If possible please contribute!|

 Yoga Nidra is a state of being where paradoxically you are both in a state of dreamless sleep and aware at the same time.
 To practice Yoga Nidra you lie still on your back and do your best to both stay awake and follow simple verbal instructions.
-The practice of Yoga Nidra is a form of mindfulness or guided meditation.
+During the practice the practitioner begins in an alert outwardly aware state of consciousness and then systematically turns inward.
+The practice of Yoga Nidra can be considered a form of mindfulness or guided meditation.
 There are many different theories and approaches to the practice.
 Commonly the guided practices can include: body sensing, breath awareness exercises, awareness of opposites, subtle body visualizations, image visualization, and archetypal journeys.
 My teaching and practice is a dynamic and evolving combination of multiple ideologies.

 The practice of Yoga Nidra has been proven to be extremely therapeutic partially due to the fact it can be extremely relaxing.
 In fact Yoga Nidra has been shown to be more rejuvenating than sleep.
 Unlike “passing out” from exhaustion at the end of a hard day; in Yoga Nidra we move into a very relaxed state consciously.
 When we collapse into sleep we do not necessarily release tensions.
 It is possible to be very tense while sleeping, this is why many people clench their teeth, or toss and turn endlessly.
 In the practice of Yoga Nidra we consciously release tensions thus ensuring that our relaxation is more restful, rejuvenating, and effective.